 5. To boycott farmed-animal cruelty: fish

-Fish are a farmed animal which are often over-looked and forgotten about, yet arguably, they are treated with immense cruelty in the farming industry.
+Fish are a farmed animal which are often over-looked and forgotten about, yet they are treated with immense cruelty in the farming industry.
 Infested with sea lice, crammed into small cages, suffering from disease and deformities, farmed salmon are kept in abhorrent conditions across Scotland.
 Plans are currently in place to double national salmon production by 2030.
 Nobody wants to eat diseased, deformed and lice-infested fish, so try and switch your salmon for something vegan instead.

 6. To boycott farmed-animal cruelty: live exports